Tartan: Colour, palettes, and meaning

 Refers to tartan which is between modern and ancient in vibrancy.
 Although this type of colouring is very recent, dating only from the early 1970s, these hues are thought to be the closest match to the colours attained by natural dyes used before the mid-19th century.

 Some particular tartan mills have introduced other colour schemes that are unique to that weaver and only available in certain tartans.
 Two examples are Lochcarron's antique, between modern and ancient; and D. C. Dalgliesh's reproduction, a slight variation on weathered, dating to the 1940s and claimed to be based on 18th-century samples.

 A general observation about ancient/old, weathered/faded, and muted are that they rather uniformly reduce the saturation of all colours, while actual natural-dyed tartan samples show that the historical practice was usually to pair one or more saturated colours with one or more pale ones, for greater clarity and depth, a "harmonious balance".
 According to Scarlett (1990): "The colours were clear, bright and soft, altogether unlike the eye-searing brilliance or washed-out dullness of modern tartans".

-The same tartan in the same palette from two manufacturers will not precisely match; there is considerable artistic license involved in exactly how saturated to make a hue.
+The same tartan in the same palette from two manufacturers will not precisely match; there is considerable artistic licence involved in exactly how saturated to make a hue.

 Tartan-generation software can approximate the appearance of a tartan in any of these palettes.
 The examples below are all the "Prince Charles Edward Stuart" tartan: